learn-co-students/cli-data-gem-assessment-v-000/README.md

 ## Installation

-First run bundle to install any gems.
+First run 'bundle install' to install any gems.

 ## Usage